Long Term Side Effects of Suboxone

 Short Term Side Effects of Suboxone

-Suboxone, which received FDA approval in the United States in 2002, is a combination of two substances: buprenorphine and naloxone.
-Buprenorphine is a partial opioid agonist, meaning it somewhat activates the same opioid receptors that drugs of abuse such as heroin and oxycodone do.
-By activating these receptors only partially, addicts can mitigate some of the withdrawal symptoms while avoiding a high.
+By activating these receptors only partially, addicts can mitigate some of the severe withdrawal symptoms while avoiding a high.
 Buprenorphine on its own can thus be very helpful to opioid addicts in recovery.

 Used for a limited period of time, the short term side effects of suboxone tend to be relatively mild.
 Using suboxone as part of a treatment plan for opioid withdrawal can still allow for some opioid withdrawal symptoms, such as body aches, abdominal cramps, and rapid heart rate.